kumkum027/Community-Volunteer-Management/README.md

 ## ✨ What is Volunteer Connect?

-**Volunteer Connect** is a full-stack MERN application designed to simplify the way volunteers discover community opportunities and organizations manage events.
+**Volunteer Connect** is a full-stack MERN application designed to simplify volunteer coordination between individuals and organizations.

-The platform provides two connected experiences.
+The platform provides two connected experiences:

 ### 🙋 Volunteer Experience